Who we are

 The concept of sustainability underpins all our campaigns and is also reflected in the day-to-day running of the Secretariat.

+ANEC, the European consumer voice in standardisation, our EU-level sister organisation, represents the European consumer interest in the creation of technical standards.
 BEUC is an associate member of the international consumer organisation, Consumers International (CI).
 Our aim, in close collaboration with Consumers International, is to ensure consumer concerns are taken into account also at global level.
+Another international sister organisation is ICRT, a global organisation active in the area of research and testing.
 BEUC also plays an active role in the Transatlantic Consumer Dialogue (TACD), which is designed to promote contacts and exchanges with our colleagues in the US.

 Why the name?